Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 "

 Rice.
-27. Holding the probe in duodenum.
+27. Passing the probe into duodenum.

 obstacles are unacceptable.
 In such cases, the duodenum is mobilized according to Kocher (Fig. 28).

-When a probe appears in the initial section of the jejunum, it is grabbed by three fingers of the right hand and advanced 10-15 cm.
+When the probe appears in the initial section of the jejunum, it is grabbed by three fingers of the right hand and advanced 10-15 cm.
 In the stomach, the probe is placed along the lesser curvature.

-An obstacle to the advancement of the probe in the area of the duodenojejunal junction may be additional bends of the initial section of the jejunum, fixed by the ligamentous apparatus of the peritoneum or adhesions.
-In such cases, you should try to grab the olive of the probe and draw it in the distal direction with stringing movements (Fig. 29).
+An obstacle to the advancement of the probe in the area of the duodenojejunal junction may be additional bends of the initial section of the jejunum, fixed by the ligamentous apparatus of the peritoneum or by adhesions.
+In such cases, you should try to grab the olive of the probe and move it in the distal direction with stringing movements (Fig. 29).

-For the convenience of capturing the probe through the intestinal wall, recommending a number of devices.
-So, A.L.
+To make it easier to capture the probe through the intestinal wall, a number of devices have been recommended.
+Thus, A.L.
 Prusov and N.S.
 Poshshdopulo (1983) proposed putting red rubber rings on the “working part” of the probe every 4 cm.
 Intubation is carried out through the mouth.
 After its completion, the probe is transferred to one of the nasal passages.
-AI Antukh (1991) uses gelatin to form thickenings of the esophagus.
-According to the author, gelatin sleeves dissolve on the third day under the action of intestinal juices and do not interfere with the extraction of the probe.
-For the same purpose, it was proposed to supply the initial part of the probe with one or more cuffs made of
+A.I.Antukh (1991) uses gelatin to form thickenings of the esophagus.
+According to the author, gelatin couplings dissolve under the influence of intestinal juices on the third day and do not interfere with the removal of the probe.
+For the same purpose, it was proposed to equip the initial part of the probe with one or more cuffs made of

-To facilitate intubation of the intestine and prevent damage, some authors inflate it with oxygen or air (Prusov A.L., PapandopuloN.S., 1983; Weller D.G. et al., 1985).
-For this purpose, before intubation, a thin PVC tube with a diameter of 2-2.5 mm is inserted into the lumen of the probe with several lateral holes in its initial part, through which oxygen or air is supplied into the intubation time.
-With the help of this technique, D-G. Weller et al. (1985) was able to significantly reduce the trauma of the intestine, and the drainage procedure itself was performed within 30 minutes.
+To facilitate intubation of the intestine and prevent damage, some authors inflate it with oxygen or air (Prusov A.L., Papandopulo N.S., 1983; Weller D.G. et al., 1985).
+For this purpose, before intubation, a thin polyvinyl chloride tube with a diameter of 2-2.5 mm with several side holes in its initial part is inserted into the lumen of the probe, through which oxygen or air is supplied during intubation.
+Using this technique, D-G. Weller et al. (1985) managed to significantly reduce intestinal trauma, and the drainage procedure itself was performed within 30 minutes.

-Drainage of the small intestine by the transnasal method is carried out in most cases throughout its entire length (total nasoenteric drainage).
-However, there are reports (Gauens Ya.K. et al., 1985; Pashkevich I.F., Shestopalov A.E., 1989; Werner R. et al., 1984) about successful long-term decompression of the small intestine by draining only its initial section for 20-70 cm (proximal nasoenteric drainage).
+Drainage of the small intestine using the transnasal method is carried out in most cases along its entire length (total nasoenteric drainage).
+However, there are reports (Gauens Y.K. et al., 1985; Pashkevich I.F., Shestopalov A.E., 1989; Werner R. et al., 1984) about successful long-term decompression of the small intestine by draining only its initial part over 20-70 cm (proximal nasoenteric drainage).
 For these purposes, employees of the Moscow City Research Institute of Emergency Medicine named after.
-KV.
-Sklifosovsky developed a multi-channel multifunctional nasoenteric probe with several holes in its distal part.
-The probe is inserted during the operation for the ligament of Treitz by 50-70 cm.
+KV.Sklifosovsky developed a canal multifunctional nasoenteral probe with several holes in its distal part.
+The probe is inserted during the operation behind the ligament of Treitz by 50-70 cm.
+Aspiration of intestinal fluid is carried out through one of the probe channels by creating a vacuum of 20-40 mm water column.

 -

-*rvm 24 hours after the operation, in the presence of peristaltic e o ^ti, the probe will be mixed by 15-20 cm, and by the fifth day, 2/3 of the small intestine remain intra-VV.
-To hold the probe in the *^ position M.Regent et al. (1974) and H.W.
-Waclawiczek ^iS?) consider it necessary to carry it out behind the Bauginian barrier-caecum.
-When using the Miller-Abbott?
-Kern probe (1980) and L. Nitzche et E. Hutter (1984), its fixation was carried out by inflating the cuff in the caecum.
-In this position, the authors left the probe for 7-8 days.
+*rvm a day after surgery, in the presence of peristaltic gas, the probe is dislocated by 15-20 cm, and by the fifth day 2/3 of the small intestine remains intact.
+To hold the probe in the *^ position M. Regent et al. (1974) and H.W.Waclawiczek ^iS?) consider necessary him behind the Bauginian barrier - the cecum.
+When using the Miller-Abbott-Kerp probe (1980) and L. Nitzche et E. Hutter (1984), its fixation was carried out by inflating the cuff in the cecum.
+The authors left the probe in this position for 7-8 days.

-Table 22 The frequency of postoperative infectious-inflammatory
+Table 22 Frequency of postoperative infectious-inflammatory diseases

 respiratory complications at transnasal drainage of the small intestine